tlh/recs-mode.el/README.md

 Say you discover a new, more efficient sequence of commands to do something.
 You want to start using it, but your muscle memory continues to do it the old way.
-Before long you forget the new way, and continue doing things the old way.
+Before long you forget the new way, and nothing changes.
 With recs-mode, Emacs can recognize the old pattern when you use it, and suggest the new the pattern, training you to be a better Emacs user.

 recs-mode works by recording the names of the commands you enter into a ring-like string, which is then matched against a list of command